|

 cavern.
 Live, this song accompanies the famous Windstorm act and

 fulfills the sad emotions felt by the lonely and cold floune.
+And finally the title track, which closes the show features

 a memorable melody line sung in three languages: Italian, Spanish,